fassko/fassko.github.io/_posts/2020-01-18-ignorance-of-cache.md

 Caching and invalidating cache is one of the hardest things in computer science [according to](https://martinfowler.com/bliki/TwoHardThings.html) Martin Fowler.

 Recently I was dealing with cache and invalidating it in three of my applications.
 I had some serious issues with that and wanted to dig deeper.
 This time we will discuss  `URLRequest` caching strategies and how to use it in your apps.
-I will share some of my learnings and problems I found.
+I will share some of my learnings and problems that I found.

 <!--more-->

 ## Creating URLRequest with cache

-Not so many of us use a caching strategy when creating `URLRequest` and hitting the network.
+Not so many of us use caching strategy when creating `URLRequest` and hitting the network.
 If the server you’re accessing doesn’t have caching strategy implemented then making network requests can cause data corruption in your apps.

 I had these issues with just a simple request and getting new `JSON` data from the network.
 For some reason, `URLRequest` thought that nothing has changed and returned data from internal app cache rather than the network.